 For contrast, let’s take a look at Hyundai.
-It’s likely Hyundai’s marketing department spends as much time and money to be totally clear about their ideal customer as does Lexus.
+Hyundai’s marketing department probably spends as much time and money as Lexus’ to be totally clear about their customers.

-So what does Hyundai’s ideal customer care about?
+And what do Hyundai’s ideal customers care about?
 Affordability, economy, and longevity.
-They want to make a smart purchase on a vehicle they will own for a long time.
-And, it’s probably true that they’re not worried about impressing their neighbors or care about having it all.
+These are customers who want to make a smart purchase on a vehicle and one they’ll be driving for a long time.
+They’re not worried about impressing their neighbors or care about having it all.

 What are they selling here?
 Not luxury.
 Not even affordability.
 It’s all about the warranty.

-For Lexus and Hyundai, it’s critical to deeply understand their ideal customers and mirror what they are thinking in the marketing.
+For Lexus and Hyundai, they understand their ideal customers and mirror what they are thinking in their marketing.
 They wouldn’t be the powerhouses they are in the car business if they constantly changed their mind about their ideal customer.

 Lexus and Hyundai are not about to leave money on the table…and, neither should you.